 Numerous scientific studies of bee pollen health benefits from North America and Europe have looked at the effects of various pollen health benefits for prostate health.
 Although it is not always easy to distinguish between the different formulas or terms used for the pollen extracts in these studies, the important thing about the studies is that they all involved a pollen extract, and that they demonstrated the ability of this supplement to improve symptoms of BPH and/or symptoms of prostatitis.

-Graminex (Cernilton) Bee Pollen Health Benefits and Prostatitis
+Can Graminex (Cernilton) Bee Pollen Treat Prostatitis?

 An early study of cernilton involved 90 men who had chronic prostatitis.
 The men were divided into two groups: those without complicating factors (72 men) and those with complicating factors (18 men).
 All the participants took cernilton three times daily for six months and underwent testing (e.g., digital rectal examination, uroflowmetry, bacterial studies) after three and six months of intervention to see if there were any specific bee pollen health benefits.